Castelmagno/VisualEyes/README.txt

 Modules:
 ==========
-index.html includes the 3 seperate components which are the arc diagram, the parralel coordinate view and the node-link view.
+index.html includes the 3 seperate components which are the arc diagram, the Parallel coordinate view and the node-link view.
 The code for these components can be found in the folder scripts.

 -The script for the arc diagram is named arcs.js
--The script for the parralel coordinates view is named parcoo.js -The script for the node-link view is named node.js
+-The script for the parallel coordinates view is named parcoo.js -The script for the node-link view is named node.js

-The lay out is done using CSS3.
+The layout is done using CSS3.
 The css files can be found in de style folder.

--The script for the arc diagram is named style-arcs.css -The script for the parralel coordinates view is named style-parcoo.css -The script for the node-link view is named style-node.css
+-The script for the arc diagram is named style-arcs.css -The script for the Parallel coordinates view is named style-parcoo.css -The script for the node-link view is named style-node.css

 Datafiles: